Lewisdev94/lewisdev94/README.md

 ## Currently:

--   Seeking Junior Web Dev Roles
+-   Seeking new web dev roles
--   Learning React
+-   Learning React with personal projects
--   Reworking my CSS workflow with Tailwind and SASS
 -   Looking to collaborate with other developers
--   Building a personal photography portfolio

 ### Languages and Tools: